TiagoCabral2000/TiagoCabral2000/README.md

 - 🔭 I'm currently in my second year of a degree in Software Engineering, at ISEC

-- 🚀 I'm looking for opportunities to complement my studies through extracurricular activities, like a summer internship
+- 🚀 I'm focusing on developing my skills in TypeScript and Angular to complement my studies and grow in the field of web development

 - 🎯 My main goals are to develop skills in areas related to applications and web development